Spectacle Correction for Myopia

 Before buying any prescription glasses, it is always recommended to consult your optometrist.
 The optometrist will carry out tests and diagnose any vision problems you may have.
 Also, comprehensive eye exams are crucial as they may point out other hidden health problems that may not present symptoms at the time.

 Before doing so, ensure you get a written prescription from your optometrist.
 Also, ensure your optician takes the required measurements that you will use to buy glasses that fit comfortably on your face.

 Finally, when choosing a frame for your glasses, ask your optician for assistance.
 Getting the right frame work both to improve your vision and appearance.

-For further information or to book your eye exam at our 360 Eyecare Beach location call us at 416-698-3937 or email us at firstname.lastname@example.org.
+For further information or to book your eye exam at one of our 360 Eyecare locations call us or book your appointment online.